Tellervo89/website-photography/README.md

    5. Open a pull request on the main repository.

 # License
 This project is licensed under the MIT License.
-Feel free to modify and use the code for your own photography website.
+Feel free to modify and use the code for your own website.